Nikhil-Porwal/DE-Zoomcamp/data-platforms/README.md

 **Answer: `--full-refresh`**

-When running a pipeline for the first time against a new DuckDB database, use `--full-refresh` to ensure all tables are created from scratch, bypassing any incremental logic.
+When running a pipeline for the first time with incremental materialization:

 ```bash
 bruin run --full-refresh
 ```

 ---